 “At this point, ” I sighed, “what do we have to lose?”

-It took a few months, and actually changing from one medication to another, to see any results.
+It took a few months and eventually changing from one medication to another, to see any results.
 (In fact, how we finally got him to even take the meds with all of his taste and texture sensory issues is a whole blog post of its own.)
 But when we did, it was amazing.

 He had conversations with me.